WSU Vancouver Veteran's Affairs

 |Monday – Friday||7:30 a.m. – 4:30 p.m.|

-WSU Vancouver’s Veterans Affairs representative provides assistance to our students who are seeking or already receiving federal VA educational benefits.
-It is ultimately the students’ responsibility to ensure they have fulfilled all necessary requirements in order to use their educational benefits at WSU Vancouver.
+A WSU Vancouver’s Veterans Affairs representative helps students who are seeking or already receiving federal VA educational benefits.
+Please note that it is your responsibility to ensure you have fulfilled all necessary requirements to use your educational benefits at WSU Vancouver.

-We encourage all new WSU students to familiarize themselves with the VA Education Benefits that they intend to use by visiting the US Department of Veterans Affairs Website at www.ebenefits.va.gov.
-Whether you are accessing your VA education benefits for the first time or transferring to WSU Vancouver after using your benefits at another college or university, we are here to help you through the process.
-Please do not hesitate to contact us if we can be of assistance to you.
+If you intend to use VA benefits, we urge you to familiarize yourself with those benefits by visiting the US Department of Veterans Affairs Website.
+Whether you are accessing your VA education benefits for the first time or transferring to WSU Vancouver after using your benefits elsewhere, we are here to help you through the process.

-Benefits options, application forms, & frequently asked questions
+Benefits options, application forms and frequently asked questions

-The Military Officers Association of America (MOAA) provides interest-free loans and grants to children of former, active, or retired officers or active or retired enlisted military personnel who are working on their first undergraduate degree for up to five years of undergraduate education at an accredited two or four year college or university.
-Students (applicants) must be less than 24 years old when applying, have a minimum 3.0 GPA, and be attending or planning to attend an accredited 2-or 4-year educational institution as a full-time student.
-Selection is based on the student’s academic accomplishments, extracurricular activities, and financial need.
+The Military Officers Association of America (MOAA) provides interest-free loans and grants to children of former, active or retired officers, or active or retired enlisted military personnel, who are working on their first undergraduate degree at an accredited two- or four-year college or university.
+Applicants must be less than 24 years old when applying, have a minimum 3.0 GPA, and be attending or planning to attend an accredited two- or four-year educational institution as a full-time student.
+Selection is based on the student’s academic accomplishments, extracurricular activities and financial need.
 Students attending a military academy are not eligible.
-If accepted, students can receive up to 5 years of educational assistance, or until they complete their first undergraduate degree.
-Applications are accepted from early November until Noon (EST) on March1 of a given year.
-The application and more information can be found at www.moaa.org/education.
+If accepted, students can receive assistance for up to five years, or until they complete their first undergraduate degree.
+Applications are accepted from early November until noon (EST) on March 1 of a given year.
+The application and more information can be found at moaa.org/education.